Azure/AI-PredictiveMaintenance/docs/Developer-Manual.md

 ### Additional deployment components

-In addition to the ARM deployments, the solution depends on custom several custom configuration activities implemented as WebJobs:
+In addition to the ARM deployments, the solution depends on the following custom configuration activities implemented as WebJobs:

 1. [Python and storage setup](../src/WebApp/App_Data/jobs/continuous/PythonAndStorageSetup), which configures Python 3.6 runtimes and creates several storage tables used by the solution
 2. [Databricks and simulated devices setup](../src/WebApp/App_Data/jobs/continuous/DatabricksAndSimulatedDevicesSetup), which creates a databricks cluster used for real-time feature engineering as well as several "test" IoT devices used by the data generator.